Rainmaker519/NGAFID_Anomaly_Detection/README.md

 <h2> Running our code
 </h2>
 <p> At the moment the only code that runs is some demo code working as a proof of concept.\
-For Chenliang's code, please check the demo file under Chenliang's code.
+For Chenliang's code, please check the demo-model.py file under Chenliang's code and you may use demo.ipynb to run the demo.
 The Jupyter Notebook file will display better graphs.\
 For DeepAnt code, please check the DeepAnt_1D_yahoo file.
 You will see the dataset real_1.csv under the same folder.